-- .1 The Contractor is to be responsible for the costs of transportation of the Products required in the performance of the Work. - .2 Transportation costs of Products supplied by the Owner will be paid for by the Owner. - .3 The Contractor shall be responsible for unloading, handling, and storing all Products in accordance with the manufacturers' requirements and recommendations, and in a manner to prevent damage, adulteration, deterioration and soiling. - .4 Store packaged or bundled Products in original and undamaged condition, with manufacturer's seal and labels intact.
-Do not remove from packaging or bundling until required in the Work. - .5 Store Products subject to damage from weather in weathertight enclosures. - .6 Store any cementitious products clear of earth or concrete floors, and away from walls. - .7 Keep sand, when used for grout or mortar materials, clean and dry.
+- .1 The Contractor shall be responsible for the costs of transportation of the Products required in the performance of the Work. - .2 Transportation costs of Products supplied by the Owner will be paid for by the Owner.

+- .3 The Contractor shall be responsible for unloading, handling, and storing all Products in accordance with the manufacturers' requirements and recommendations, and in a manner to prevent damage, adulteration, deterioration and soiling. - .4 Store packaged or bundled Products in original and undamaged condition, with manufacturer's seal and labels intact.
+Shall not remove from packaging or bundling until required in the Work. - .5 Store Products subject to damage from weather in weathertight enclosures. - .6 Store any cementitious Products clear of earth or concrete floors, and away from walls. - .7 Keep sand, when used for grout or mortar materials, clean and dry.
 Store sand on wooden platforms and cover with waterproof tarpaulins during inclement weather. - .8 Store sheet materials and lumber on flat, solid supports and keep clear of ground.
-Slope to shed moisture. - .9 Removal and replacement of Products damaged due to improper delivery, storage, or handling will not be considered or approved as a change in the Work.
+Slope to shed moisture. - .9 Removal and replacement of Products damaged due to improper delivery, storage, or handling shall not be considered or approved as a change in the Work.

-1.4 CONCEALMENT
+1.6 CONCEALMENT

 - .1 In finished areas, conceal pipes, ducts and wiring in floors, walls, and ceilings, except where indicated otherwise. - .2 Before installation, inform the Consultant if there is a contradictory situation where concealment is not possible.
-Install as required by the Consultant.
+Install as instructed by the Consultant.

-1.5 REMEDIAL WORK
+1.7 REMEDIAL WORK

-- .1 Perform remedial work required to repair or replace the parts or portions of the Work identified as defective or unacceptable.
+- .1 Perform remedial work required to repair or replace the parts or portions of the Work identified as defective or unacceptable, at the Contractor's expense.
 Coordinate adjacent affected work as required. - .2 Perform remedial work using specialists familiar with the materials affected.
 Perform the work in such a manner as to neither damage nor endanger any other portion of the Work. - .3 Any remedial work required will not be considered or approved as a change in the Work.

-1.6 LOCATION OF FIXTURES
+1.8 LOCATION OF FIXTURES

-- .1 Consider the location of fixtures, outlets, and mechanical and electrical items indicated as approximate. - .2 Inform the Consultant of a conflicting installation and proceed as directed.
+- .1 Consider the location of fixtures, outlets, and mechanical and electrical items indicated as approximate in the Contract Drawings. - .2 Inform the Consultant of a conflicting installation and proceed as directed.

-1.7 FASTENINGS
+1.9 FASTENINGS

-- .1 Provide metal fastenings and accessories in same texture, colour, and finish as adjacent materials, unless specifically indicated otherwise. - .2 Prevent electrolytic action between dissimilar metals and materials. - .3 Use non-corrosive hot dip galvanized steel fasteners and anchors for securing exterior work, unless stainless steel or other material is specifically requested in the Contract Documents. - .4 Space anchors within their load limit or shear capacity and ensure that they provide positive permanent anchorage.
-Wood, or any other organic material plugs are not acceptable. - .5 Keep exposed fastenings to a minimum, space evenly and install neatly. - .6 Fastenings which cause spalling or cracking of material to which anchorage is made are not acceptable.
+- .1 Provide metal fastenings and accessories in same texture, colour, and finish as adjacent materials, unless specifically indicated otherwise. - .2 Prevent electrolytic action between dissimilar metals and materials. - .3 Use non-corrosive hot dip galvanized steel fasteners and anchors for securing exterior work, unless stainless steel or other material is specifically requested in the Contract Documents. - .4 Space anchors within their load limit or shear capacity and ensure that they Provide positive permanent anchorage.
+Wood, or any other organic material plugs are not acceptable. - .5 Keep exposed fastenings to a minimum, space evenly and install neatly.

+.6 Fastenings which cause spalling or cracking of material to which anchorage is made are not acceptable.

-1.8 PROTECTION OF WORK IN PROGRESS
+1.10 PROTECTION OF WORK IN PROGRESS

 - .1 Adequately protect items of Work completed or in progress.
-Work damaged or defaced due to failure in providing such protection is to be removed and replaced, or repaired, as directed by the Consultant.
+Work damaged or defaced due to failure in providing such protection is to be removed and replaced, or repaired, as directed by the Consultant, at the Contractor's expense.
 Such removal and replacement, or repair, will not be considered or approved as a change in the Work. - .2 Prevent overloading of any part of the Work.
-Do not cut, drill or sleeve any load bearing structural member, unless specifically indicated without the written approval of the Consultant.
+Do not cut, drill or sleeve any load bearing structural member, unless specifically indicated in the Contract Drawings or without the written approval of the Consultant.